-Backup filename The suggested name of the backup is <firewall number="" serial="">day_month_year.na</firewall> by default.
+Backup filename The suggested name of the backup is < firewall serial number&gt;day_month_year.na by default.
 This name can be changed.
 Download the configuration backup The file will be saved in .na format (Stormshield Network Archives).
 Click on this button to save it.